 After the core curriculum, students are encouraged to engage in interdisciplinary study and research by taking advantage of the numerous course offerings in other disciplines at The Graduate Center and at partner schools.
 Through a number of interdisciplinary certificate programs, students may choose to continue their studies into a formal four-course sequence in an allied field.

-The first core course, Introduction to Digital Humanities, will introduce students to the key ideas, theories, and debates in the field, providing them with an understanding of how digital humanities works in an institutional context and an appreciation for the cultural and interpretive issues that surround digital scholarship.
-The second core course, Software Design Lab, will provide hands-on experience with digital tools, giving students the technical know-how needed to build digital projects.
-Students will have the opportunity to apply these skills during summer internships, as well as to develop their own digital project in a humanities field of their choice as a final thesis or capstone project.
+The core curriculum begins with a two-semester Introduction to Digital Humanities.
+The first semester will introduce students to the key ideas, theories, and debates in the field, providing them with an understanding of how digital humanities works in an institutional context and an appreciation for the cultural and interpretive issues that surround digital scholarship.
+The second-semester course, Digital Humanities: Methods and Practices, will offer students the opportunity collaborate in groups to create prototypes of student-generated digital projects.
+Students will have the opportunity to apply these skills throughout their coursework and can develop their own digital project in a humanities field of their choice as a final thesis or capstone project.

 In addition to these core courses, students will choose courses drawn from three major areas in the digital humanities: Digital Textuality, Data Visualization and Mapping, and Digital Pedagogy.
 Each area will typically be addressed in three core courses, which will provide students with a thorough understanding not just of the tools that are used in these forms of scholarship, but also of the humanistic goals that underlie them — the recovery and critical analysis of textual evidence, the production of new cartographic forms to reflect new social and political situations, and the use of technology to bring students into an active role in humanistic inquiry.
 Students will discuss a selection of courses from among these areas with their advisors.